What Is Top Shelf Tequila? Explained (2023 Updated)

 There’s nothing wrong with splurging on top-shelf tequila, but how do you consider a top-shelf tequila as one?

-But what is top-shelf tequila?
+But what is top shelf tequila?
 In this article, we will answer that question and the common qualities to be considered as one.

-What’s A Top Shelf Tequila?
+What Is Top Shelf Tequila?

 A top-shelf tequila is commonly referred to as a high-quality and excellent spirit and is commonly seen at the top of a bar shelf.